Bluetooth 5.3: Everything you need to know about the latest update

 The maximum range of Bluetooth 5.3 also depends on the mode used:

-• ISOC mode allows the range to be extended up to 200 meters in the open field or reduced to 60 meters or less depending on obstacles.
+• ISOC mode allows the range to be extended up to 200 meters in open field or reduced to 60 meters or less depending on obstacles.

-Good to know : Bluetooth 5.3 is also compatible with Bluetooth LED strips, such as ELK-BLEDOM , which are flexible and customizable light sources that can be controlled with your smartphone or tablet
+Good to know : Bluetooth 5.3 is also compatible with Bluetooth LED strips, such as ELK-BLEDOM , which are flexible and customizable light sources that can be controlled with your smartphone or tablet.

 What are the health risks of Bluetooth 5.3?